Supermario78/my-first-milestone-project/README.md

 The recommendations feature, also provided me with a quick reference of how he was perceived by others who worked with him or above him, I particularly like the pop up option to contact him directly without leaving the site.
 Overall, it is a great effort but with room for improvement.

--As a visitor, looking for someone to colaborate with, I liked how sections such as the recommendations, work history and skills where clear and simple to view and understand,it was like a 3D C.V.
+-As a visitor, looking for someone to collaborate with, I liked how sections such as the recommendations, work history and skills were clear and simple to view and understand,it was like a 3D C.V.

 ---